Visitor information

 Drive through Savernake forest under tree canopy

-Located to the south of Marlborough, Savernake Forest is rich in history and has lots to explore.
+Located south of Marlborough, Savernake Forest is rich in history and has lots to explore.
 It is a Special Site of Scientific Interest (SSSI) as well as a registered important historic park, making it the perfect forest for an exciting and educational day out.

-Stop by the woodland for a picnic, choose from three easy access trails for a peaceful outdoor walk or explore the trim trail play equipment, funded by the Great Western Community Forest project.
+Choose from three easy access trails for a peaceful outdoor walk, pause for a picnic, and explore the play equipment, funded by the Great Western Community Forest project.

 Somerford Common is the perfect location for a peaceful countryside walk.